 Based on this situation, companies in the financial sector listed on the Indonesia Stock Exchange (IDX) have a board of directors with diverse backgrounds.
 Moreover, this background diversity can undoubtedly affect the decisions taken, whether general decisions or decisions about dividend distribution that can determine the company's value.
+The company must guarantee quality for its sustainability.
 Therefore, this study was conducted to see how the diversity of the board of directors affects firm value through dividend policy.